wzhudev/redi/README.md

 A dependency library for TypeScript and JavaScript, along with a binding for React.

-## What's This?
+## Features

 **redi** (pronounced 'ready') is a dependency injection library for TypeScript (& JavaScript with some babel config).
 It also provides a set of bindings to let you adopt the pattern in your React applications.

--   redi is completely opt-in.
+-   **Completely opt-in**.
 Unlike Angular, redi let you decide when and where to use dependency injection.
--   redi provides a multi-layered dependency injection system.
+-   **Hierarchical dependency tree.**
--   redi supports multi kinds of injection items, including classes, instances, and factories.
+-   Supports **multi kinds of injection items**, including
--   redi supports advanced features such as async injection item, lazy instantiation to boot your application's performance.
+    -   classes
+    -   instances
+    -   factories
+    -   async items
+-   Supports **n-ary dependencies**
+    -   Required
+    -   Optional
+    -   Many
+-   **Constructor dependencies.**
+-   **Forward ref**, to resolve problems rising from cyclic dependency of JavaScript files.
+-   **Lazy instantiation**, instantiate a dependency only when they are accessed to boost up performance.

 ## Getting Started